AckerlyXu/heima/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

 To test the deployment you can run a test failover for a single virtual machine or a recovery plan that contains one or more virtual machines.

 1. To fail over a single machine, in **Replicated Items**, click the VM > **+Test Failover** icon.
 2. To fail over a recovery plan, in **Recovery Plans**, right-click the plan > **Test Failover**.
-To create a recovery plan, [follow these instructions](/documentation/articles/site-recovery-create-recovery-plans/).
+To create a recovery plan, [follow these instructions](./site-recovery-create-recovery-plans.md).
 3. In **Test Failover**, select the Azure network to which Azure VMs will be connected after failover occurs.
 4. Click **OK** to begin the failover.
 You can track progress by clicking on the VM to open its properties, or on the **Test Failover** job in vault name > **Jobs** > **Site Recovery jobs**.
 5. After the failover completes, you should also be able to see the replica Azure machine appear in the Azure portal > **Virtual Machines**.
 You should make sure that the VM is the appropriate size, that it's connected to the appropriate network, and that it's running.
 6. If you [prepared for connections after failover](#prepare-to-connect-to-azure-vms-after-failover), you should be able to connect to the Azure VM.
 7. Once you're done, click on **Cleanup test failover** on the recovery plan.
 In **Notes** record and save any observations associated with the test failover.
 This will delete the virtual machines that were created during test failover.

-For more details, refer to [Test failover to Azure](/documentation/articles/site-recovery-test-failover-to-azure/) document.
+For more details, refer to [Test failover to Azure](./site-recovery-test-failover-to-azure.md) document.

 ## Failover
 After initial replication is complete for  your machines, you can invoke failovers as the need arises.
 Site Recovery supports various types of failovers - Test failover, Planned failover and Unplanned failover.
-[Learn more](/documentation/articles/site-recovery-failover/) about different types of failovers and detailed descriptions of when and how to perform each of them.
+[Learn more](./site-recovery-failover.md) about different types of failovers and detailed descriptions of when and how to perform each of them.

+> [!NOTE]
-> [AZURE.NOTE] If your intent is to migrate virtual machines to Azure, we strongly recommend that you use a [Planned Failover operation](/documentation/articles/site-recovery-failover/) to migrate the virtual machines to Azure.
+> If your intent is to migrate virtual machines to Azure, we strongly recommend that you use a [Planned Failover operation](./site-recovery-failover.md) to migrate the virtual machines to Azure.
 Once the migrated application is validated in Azure using test failover, use the steps mentioned under [Complete Migration](#Complete-migration-of-your-virtual-machines-to-Azure) to complete the migration of your virtual machines.
 You do not need to perform a Commit or Delete.
 Complete Migration completes the migration, removes the protection for the virtual machine and stops Azure Site Recovery billing for the machine.

 ### Run a planned Failover
 This should be chosen to meet compliance requirements or during planned maintenance, fail over data to keep workloads running for known outages - such as an expected power failure or severe weather reports.
 This procedure describes how to run an 'planned failover' for a recovery plan.
 Alternatively you can run the failover for a single virtual machine on the Virtual Machines tab.
 Before you start, make sure all the virtual machines you want to fail over have completed initial replication.